Dandruff: Microorganisms

 Older literature cites the fungus Malassezia furfur (previously known as Pityrosporum ovale) as the cause of dandruff.
-While this species does occur naturally on the skin surface of people both with and without dandruff, in 2007, it was discovered that the responsible agent is a scalp specific fungus, Malassezia globosa, that metabolizes triglycerides present in sebum by the expression of lipase, resulting in a lipid byproduct: oleic acid.
-During dandruff, the levels of Malassezia increase by 1.5 to 2 times its normal level.
+While this species does occur naturally on the skin surface of people both with and without dandruff, in 2007, it was discovered that the responsible agent is a scalp specific fungus, Malassezia globosa, that metabolizes triglycerides present in sebum by the expression of lipase, resulting in the lipid byproduct oleic acid.
+In individuals affected by dandruff, the levels of Malassezia are 1.5 to 2 times their normal level.
 Oleic acid penetrates the top layer of the epidermis, the stratum corneum, and evokes an inflammatory response in susceptible people which disturbs homeostasis and results in erratic cleavage of stratum corneum cells.